Yris-ops/yriser/README.md

 > Running the `yriser.sh` script whitout options will use your environment variable credentials.

-By default, Yriser will generate a CSV and HTM reports.
+By default, Yriser will generate a CSV, HTM and JSON reports.

 The HTML report will be located in the output directory as the other files and it will look like: